Sign In / Sign Out

 Fine, J.M., Ward, K.L., & Amazeen, E.L.
 (2014).
 Manual coordination with intermittent targets: Velocity information for prospective control.
 Acta Psychologica, 149, 24-31.

-We are committed to teaching students of all ages about the use of dynamics in psychology, and so we value community outreach to local schools (photo right).
+We are committed to teaching students of all ages about the use of dynamics in psychology, and so we value community outreach to local schools, including this group of students from refugee families.